akumina/AkuminaDev/docs/Modern-Overview.md

 ### Overview

-SharePoint Online (SPO) offers two models for building sites.
-Classic SPO sites and Modern SPO sites leveraging the SPFx framework.
-Presently, there are still significant differences in capability between Classic and Modern – specifically in the arena of brand-ability, customization, third party integration and design output, but the demand for Modern SPO sites is increasing as some customers want to be able to leverage the ‘latest and greatest’.
+SharePoint Online (SPO) offers two models for building sites: Classic SPO and Modern SPO leveraging the SPFx framework.
+Presently, there are still significant differences in capability between Classic and Modern – specifically in the arena of brand-ability, customization, third party integration and design output, however, the demand for Modern SPO sites is increasing as some customers want to be able to leverage the ‘*latest and greatest*’.

 Akumina, in version 4.8 and above, will fully support both models.
 Customers will be able to leverage one approach or the other – or in certain circumstances, both at the same time.

-Akumina separates Content, from Function, from Presentation.
+Akumina separates Content from Function and Presentation.
 This abstracted approach is what allows for:
-* Easy integration with 3rd party systems outside the Microsoft ecosystem
+* Easy integration with 3rd party systems outside of the Microsoft ecosystem
 * Easy adaption to a different Microsoft page rendering/compiling engine

 Modern Pages and SPFx are not about new ways to manage content, they are about new ways to deliver capabilities into a page and bring that page to an audience.

-Akumina’s support of both Microsoft page rendering models is not about creating a ‘new Akumina way of doing things’, rather, it is about adapting the Akumina widget technology to be delivered to an end user through either model – with complete feature parity – following Akumina’s ‘use the right tool for the right job’ deployment approach.
+Akumina’s support of both Microsoft page rendering models is not about creating a ‘*new Akumina way of doing things*’, rather, it is about adapting the Akumina widget technology to be delivered to an end user through either model – with complete feature parity – following Akumina’s ‘*use the right tool for the right job*’ deployment approach.

-## 2 experiences
+## Two Experiences

 There are two experiences that Akumina Modern supports that determine how pages are authored and how widgets are added.